twilio/video-quickstart-ios/AudioDeviceExample/README.md

 #### ExampleCoreAudioDevice

 Uses a RemoteIO audio unit to playback stereo audio at up to 48 kHz.
 In contrast to `TVIDefaultAudioDevice`, this class does not record audio and is intended for high quality playback.
-Since recording is not needed this device does not use the built in echo cancellation provided by CoreAudio's VoiceProcessingIO audio unit and does not require microphone permissions from the user.
+Since recording is not needed this device does not use the built in echo cancellation provided by CoreAudio's VoiceProcessingIO audio unit nor does it require microphone permissions from the user.

 ### Setup